-His PhD was on exchange rates economics and he wrote a second PhD on financial development and the liberalisation of financial systems in emerging markets.
-He is an editor of the International Monetary Institute.
+His PhD was originally on exchange rates economics.
+He eventually focused his PhD dissertation on financial development and the liberalisation of financial systems in emerging markets.
+He is a director of the International Monetary Institute.

 Willem Middelkoop: The current dollar system is in in its final phase; what do you expect in the future?

 Ben Shenglin: That’s one of my favorite topics actually.
 If you look at the evolution of the global financial power houses, you see the Dutch , some 400 years ago, leading the world.
 They had the first stock exchange and the first central bank.
 The British took over, followed by the US in the 1940s.
 US GDP was already larger than Britain’s around 1890, but it took another 50 years for the US to become the global financial leader, reflecting the decoupling between the real economy and the financial world to a certain extent ..

 Technology will reshape the global financial system.
 New financial technologies are giving countries like China a once in a lifetime opportunity to surpass the developed world in technology-driven financial innovation, because countries like the US tend to be more resistant to change.
 But less developed countries, like India and Nigeria, as well as China, are willing to take risk using new technologies.

 WM: So, this will help China to become a more important player within in the international financial system?

-BS: Yes.
+BS: Gradually, yes.
 Our team does research in the field of the fintech-hub-index, to see which cities are becoming more important.
-Many Chinese cities are leading now.
+Many Chinese cities are reported to be leading now.

 WM: Speaking about the decline of a US-centred system, does the world need a new Bretton Woods?

-BS: With Brexit and ‘America first’ it will be difficult to get a new Bretton Woods.
+BS: With Brexit and ‘America first’ it will be difficult to get a new Bretton Woods now.
 Many countries are against globalisation.
-In 1944 the US could dominate, everybody was listening to them, but now it’s a little more tricky.
+In 1944 the US could dominate, everybody was listening to them, but now it’s a little trickier.
 Many countries now ask why they should come to the US’s party.
 The current mood is negative, although there is a need for positivity.
 I hope people can come together, but I don’t see too many helpful developments over the next couple of years with the coming election in the US.

 WM: What is China’s goal for the renminbi?

 BS: It is very simple.
 When we travel, we see that our own currency, the renminbi, is not convertible.
 We are at the first stage of internationalisation.
 The renminbi should be like the pound.
 We have been talking about this for ten years but aren’t making enough progress.
-There are too many other priorities.
+There are too many other priorities for us.

 WM: So, it could take a few more decades?

-BS: For a country like China, with a history of 5,000 years, decades are short.
+BS: For a country like China, with a history of 5,000 years, a few decades are relatively short.
 By 2050 the renminbi will be used more.
-It could grow from 2% to 15% of all financial transactions.
+Its usage could potentially grow from 2% to 15% of all financial transactions.